trevor-johnson/portfolio/README.md

 ## [Impacts of PM2.5 on Pediatric Health Outcomes (HealthCAir)](https://github.com/trevor-johnson/portfolio/tree/main/projects/healthCAir)

 - Overview: My team's final capstone project for UC Berkeley Master's in Data Science program won the Hal Varian Award for the best capstone project out of 30+ teams.
 Using instrumental variables regression, we show the causal impact of PM2.5 (air pollution) on pediatric health outcomes in the state of California.
-We find that high levels of PM2.5 leads to an increase in cases of pediatric blood vessel disease in the state of California.
+We find that high levels of PM2.5 leads to an increase in cases of pediatric blood vessel disease.
 [See the website showcasing the final results](https://mattslyons.github.io/JLPS_capstone_project/).
-- Tools used: `python`, `PySpark`
+- Tools used: `python`, `PySpark`, `Tableau`

 ## [Reddit TLDR Abstractive Summarization Model](https://github.com/trevor-johnson/portfolio/tree/main/projects/reddit_summarization)